Advancing Social Innovation

 Changemakers Programme

-The 2022 Changemakers Programme, which kicked off in September in Philippi, in partnership with the UCT GSB Solution space, equipped a cohort of 17 learners.
-At its heart, the Changemakers Programme is a personal development programme which aims to develop a social entrepreneurial mindset and empower participants with the skills and mindset needed to access further educational or employment opportunities.
-The programme can be seen as a merging of conventional entrepreneurship (profit incentivized-business practices) with social purpose driven ideas and principles.
-A key piece of the programme revolved around mental health and psychosocial support, with the cohort taken through 8 modules of a mental health curriculum titled Breaking Beliefs.
-We as a Centre believe that if youth-focused skills development programmes are to thrive and achieve the lofty outcomes they set out, they need to take meaningful account of the individual at the centre.
-A part of the great success of this programme was the consistent appreciation for mental health, and the need to equip young people with the skills required to improve their mental health and their vigour for life.
+We as a centre believe that if youth focused skills development programmes are to thrive and achieve the lofty outcomes they set out to they need to take meaningful account of the individual at the centre of the programme; part of the massive success of this programme was the consistent appreciation for mental health, and the need to equip young people with the skills required to improve their mental health and their vigour for life.

 Watch the Changemakers Programme video here.